Photo of the day: National Pulse Memorial

-Category: U.S. Politics Hits: 4(Tom Williams/CQ Roll Call)
+Category: U.S. Politics Hits: 5(Tom Williams/CQ Roll Call)

 Speaker Nancy Pelosi, D-Calif., flanked by Reps.
 Sean Patrick Maloney, D-N.Y., left, and Ritchie Torres, D-N.Y., attend the enrollment ceremony in the Capitol on Wednesday for a bill to designate the National Pulse Memorial.
 The memorial will honor victims of the Pulse nightclub shooting in Orlando, Fla., on June 12, 2016.